Tyler-Davenport/django-rest-api-assessment/documentation/issue-tickets/Delete-an-Artist.md

-# Delete an existing artist
+# Delete an existing artist CHECK

 ## Description
 This ticket requests the implementation of a route that allows the deletion of an existing artist.